marshki/PowerballPy/README.md

 ## Todo:
 - [x] Format output to a nice table.
-- [ ] Refactor: separation of concerns.
+- [x] Refactor: separation of concerns.
+- [ ] Argument parsing so you can run this directly w/out invoking script
 - [ ] Add unit tests.
 - [ ] Integrate with travis-ci & landscape.io